 4) Driverless trucks or cars will include health sensors

 In 2017, we have to prepare for the spread of cars with more and more automated functions.
 In September, Uber started offering rides in self-driving cars in Pittsburgh, a notoriously demanding urban environment.
-The company teamed up with Volvo to fulfil Uber’s objective to replace its more than 1 million human drivers with robots – as quickly as possible.
+The company teamed up with Volvo to fulfill Uber’s objective to replace its more than 1 million human drivers with robots – as quickly as possible.
 There are already significant results: Volvo trucks have gone through Europe already without drivers – how amazing is that!

 Parallel with striving for the introduction of driverless cars as soon as possible, companies are equipping cars with tons of sensors.
 As we will spend more passive time in 2017 in these vehicles, Uber, Volvo or Tesla will start implementing health sensors into the driver’s seat.
 I believe that the car itself is going to operate as a point-of-care in the future.